 Each guest took home the ornament at her place setting, receiving a meaningful, truth-filled gift that inspires worship of the first-ever, best-ever Christmas gift.

 Here are a few other ways to give a gift that changes a heart but doesn’t break the bank!

 - Grab a pack of Adorenaments.
-Take your pick: His Christmas Names, His Savior Names, or His Royal Names.
+Take your pick: His Christmas Names, His Savior Names, His Royal Names, His Advent Names or His Eternal Names.
 You can host your own dinner, using the ornaments as Kathryn did to begin meaningful conversations around The Gift with neighbors, friends, co-workers or family.
 You can tie a note around an ornament to leave on a teacher’s desk.
 You might even leave an ornament in your mailbox, addressed to your faithful postman.
 With 7 ornaments per set, this one package turns into 7 meaningful gifts for about $6/person.

 - Pick up The Twelve Names of Christmas for any kids on your list.
 Kids will get their own set of colorful, glittered ornaments to hang while they listen to the read-aloud book sharing the Christmas story.

 - Try the King of Kings charm for the woman in your life who likes a little bling.
 This charm can adorn any necklace or bracelet for reminders of truth throughout the day and is an easy conversation starter.